-Unfortunately there is no easy way to implement any ERP solution, but by working with the right people who have the experience to spot some of the common issues, you can work towards eliminating them thus reducing the frustration of all stakeholders and managing their expectations from day 1.
+Unfortunately there is no easy way to implement any ERP solution, but by working with the right people with the experience to spot some of the common issues, you can work towards eliminating them; reducing the frustration of all stakeholders and managing their expectations from day one.

 Whether you are switching to a different ERP vendor, upgrading to a new version of your current vendors ERP software, or implementing ERP for the first time, here are some of the top mistakes to avoid according to our ERP experts:

 An ERP project can take a lot of time and money.
 Your company will need lots of patience and plenty of perseverance combined with a complete knowledge of what you are doing and why you are doing it.
 In order to achieve this, you will need to build a solid business case which includes your aims and objectives, projected cost savings and intangible benefits, like improved staff morale and better customer service, etc.

 You should clearly state the reasons for undertaking the project so that everyone in your business can fully understand it.
 Senior management should approve and sign off on the project and with their full support, you can get the entire company’s commitment to making the project successful.

 2. Don’t make the critical error of forgetting about the business case once you have approval.